 In order to fish commercially an individual or entity is required to hold a fishing permit.
-Fishing permit holders may only sell their catch to licensed receivers of fish.
+Fishing permit holders may only sell their catch to licensed receivers of fish (wharf sales of 10kg or less are permitted but must be documented).
 Both fishing permit holders (fishers) and fish receivers are required to furnish returns to the Ministry of Fisheries.
 New Zealand has four data collection systems in place to collect catch and effort data:

-- the catch and effort system for all domestic and most high seas fishing; - monthly harvest returns from fishers - licensed fish receiver returns for fish processors, and - a system to collect data from purse seine vessels that are using FFA/SPC logsheets for fishing on the high seas and within the zones of other countries.
+- the catch and effort system for all domestic and most high seas fishing (including non-fish bycatch data); - monthly harvest returns from fishers - licensed fish receiver returns for fish processors, and - a system to collect data from purse seine vessels that are using FFA/SPC logsheets for fishing on the high seas and within the zones of other countries.

-New Zealand also has a system for collecting information on non-fish bycatch from fishers.
 These will each be described below with further details provided in Appendix 1.